 She has no regrets about studying close to home, and is in the perfect position to launch straight into her career from a solid starting point with a strong social and professional network.

-“Another reason I chose ICMS was because I liked the smaller size of the college compared to the other universities – I am the type of student who needs that one on one learning experience and being able to ask questions during the lectures.
+“Another reason I chose ICMS was because I liked the smaller size of ICMS compared to universities in Sydney – I am the type of student who needs that one on one learning experience and being able to ask questions during the lectures.
 I have made friends at ICMS, everyone is excited to meet to new people and hopefully become friends… I really enjoy studying with international students – it gives an international perspective on topics first hand rather than textbook knowledge or media outlets.
 It is always interesting in lectures to listen to the differences between their home countries and Australia,” Rutherford said.

 For more information on ICMS, click here: https://www.icms.edu.au